Encode Once, Decode Never: Reusing Audio LM Internals for Efficient Temporal Localization: Introduction

 \section{Introduction}

-Audio language models are now widely used for various audio understanding problems, especially temporal tasks that require grounding in the audio content \citep{goel2025audio, ghosh2025audio, gemini2023multimodal, kimiteam2025kimiAudio, xu2025qwen3Omni, xie2025audioreasoner, wijngaard2025audsemthinker}.
-These tasks, such as word alignment to audio \citep{mcauliffe17_interspeech}, speaker diarization \citep{Anguera2006_SpeakerDiarization_Review}, and musical beat tracking \citep{Dixon2000_BeatTracking, Dixon2007_Evaluation_BeatRoot}, require reference to precise timestamps in the audio.
-For example, in audio question answering, a question like `When did the dog start barking?' may need to be answered in units of milliseconds relative to the start of the input recording.
-Using an audio LM to produce timestamps is a natural goal, but the standard approach (where the LM generates timestamps as a sequence of text tokens) suffers from two notable and related problems.
+Audio language models are now widely used for various audio understanding problems, including temporal tasks such as phoneme and word alignment to audio \citep{garofolo1993timit}, speaker diarization \citep{Anguera2006_SpeakerDiarization_Review}, and audio event localization \citep{goel2025audio, ghosh2025audio, gemini2023multimodal, kimiteam2025kimiAudio, xu2025qwen3Omni, xie2025audioreasoner, wijngaard2025audsemthinker}.
+These tasks require reference to precise timestamps in the audio: for example, a question like ``When did the dog start barking?'' or ``When did the audience start laughing during the podcast?'' may need to be answered in units of milliseconds relative to the start of the audio recording.
+While automatic speech recognition (ASR) combined with forced alignment is a common approach for recovering word-level timestamps \citep{McAuliffe2017MontrealFA}, it is fundamentally limited to speech content and cannot generalize to the broad range of acoustic events that arise in real-world audio.
+Using an audio LM which can flexibly handle arbitrary audio understanding tasks to produce timestamps is a natural goal, but the standard approach of generating timestamps as a sequence of text tokens suffers from two fundamental problems rooted in the use of autoregressive decoding.

+First, autoregressive text generation is a slow, sequential process.
+Audio LMs are often used to localize events such as speaker turns, overlapping speech, laughter, applause, environmental sounds, and music boundaries without requiring a separate specialized model for each type of event.
+A one-hour podcast of fine-grained event annotations can easily require tens of thousands of timestamp tokens, since generating a single start-end timestamp like ``[2.39, 7.11]'' uses 7--10 tokens.
+This replaces what should be a simple \emph{pointer} to the right audio frame with an expensive sequential \emph{decoding} process.
+The token-based approach fails to exploit the rich temporal information already computed and aligned internally by the audio LM when processing the audio input.